How to Delete All Emails in iOS 10 Mail App

 Also Read: Top 20+ iOS 10 Issues You May Meet

 You may be also confused about this iOS 10 Mail problem.
-Because you cannot 1-click delete all emails in Sent, Drafts and Inbox just like you did in iOS 9 (iOS 9 offers you an option "Trash All" to remove all emails on "Mail" app, but there is no related option in iOS 10).
+Because you cannot 1-click delete all emails in Sent, Drafts and Inbox just like you did in iOS 9 (iOS 9 offers you an option "Trash All" to remove all emails on "Mail" app, but there is no related option in iOS 10.
+And the recently released iOS 10.2 didn’t bring the feature back).
 How can we easily remove all emails to free up your iPhone iPad storage after iOS 10 update?
 Below we offers you two methods.

 Method 1.
 How to Remove Emails in iOS 10 One By One